biddyweb/TyranEngine/README.md

 TyranEngine
 ===========

-Game Engine that are primarily designed to be used on iPad.
+Game Engine primarily designed to be used on iPad.